Chiral basis for qubits and spin-helix decay

-Some clarifications are necessary here.
-First, the states (\ref{eq:Mshock}) are a generalization of those in (\ref{eq:Psi}) by an additional rotation of all qubits by the same angle $\pi (1 -u)/2$ in the XY-plane.
-Setting $u=1$ yields (\ref{eq:Psi}).
+Some clarifications might be appropriate here.
+First, the states (\ref{eq:Mshock}) are a generalization of those in (\ref{eq:PsiBasis}) by an additional rotation of all qubits by the same angle $\pi (1 -u)/2$ in the XY-plane.
+Setting $u=1$ yields (\ref{eq:PsiBasis}).
 The extra degree of freedom originates from the $U(1)$ symmetry of the XX model.

-Second, the XX eigenstates in the chiral topological basis closely resemble those for the usual computational basis \cite{1993ColomoXX0basis}, where the number of spins up plays the role of the number of kinks.
-In particular, the wave function's amplitudes (\ref{eq:chi}) have the familiar form of Slater determinants.
+Second, the XX eigenstates in the chiral basis formally resemble those in the usual computational basis \cite{1993ColomoXX0basis}, where the number of spins up plays the role of the number of kinks.
+In particular, the wave functions $\chi_{\bf n} (\pv)$ have the familiar form of Slater determinants.

-\textbf{Spin-helix decay in the XX model--} Now we apply our chiral basis to study the time evolution of a transverse spin-helix state magnetization profile, experimentally measured in \cite{SHS-Ketterle}.
-Namely, we are interested in the time evolution of the one-point correlation functions of a spin-helix state, generated by the XX Hamiltonian (\ref{def:XX0})
+\textbf{Spin-helix decay in the XX model--} Next, we apply our chiral basis to study the time evolution of a transverse spin-helix magnetization profile, measured in \cite{SHS-Ketterle}.
+We are able to obtain an exact and explicit answer, when the time evolution of the local spin $\vec \si_n (t) = \re^{\i H t} \vec \si_n \re^{- \i H t}$ is driven by the XX Hamiltonian (\ref{def:XX0}).
+The initial spin helix in the XY-plane is described by the state